 The initial public offering price of our common stock is substantially higher than the pro forma as adjusted net tangible book value per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our pro forma as adjusted net tangible book value per share after this offering.
 To the extent shares are issued under outstanding options, you will incur further dilution.
-Based on the initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover of this prospectus, you will experience immediate dilution of \$ per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering and the assumed initial public offering price per share.
-In addition, purchasers of common stock in this offering will have contributed approximately % of our common stock outstanding after this offering.
+Based on the initial public offering price of \$15.00 per share, you will experience immediate dilution of \$8.35 per share, representing the difference between our pro forma as adjusted net tangible book value per share after giving effect to this offering.
+In addition, purchasers of common stock in this offering will have contributed approximately 38% of the aggregate price paid by all purchasers of our stock but will own only approximately 29% of our common stock outstanding after this offering.